 Here are a few others...

-“Prosperity” - (Hybrid Musk), also white with double blooms and a light fragrance.
+“Prosperity” (Hybrid Musk), white double blooms and a light fragrance.

-“ Gruss an Aachen” - (Floribunda) with salmon pink double blooms, fading to a lovely cream
+“ Gruss an Aachen” (Floribunda), salmon pink double blooms, fading to a lovely cream

-“Fair Bianca” -(an English Rose), also white and smells a bit spicy.
+“Fair Bianca” (an English Rose), white and smells a bit spicy.

-Buying a rose just because you like it, (of course, you will, and so do I) but it may put you (and me) on the road to disappointment.
+Buying a rose just because you like it, (of course, you will, and so do I) but be sure.